saraseej876/c-language-programming/README.md

 # c-language-programming
-this respiratory is made for in cridiblee programs of c language
+this respiratory is made for incridiblee programs of c language